MicrosoftDocs/azure-docs/articles/operator-nexus/concepts-nexus-route-policies-overview.md

 The condition property of a route policy statement defines how routes are matched to the policy:

-- **And**: The policy matches any route that matches *all* the specified `ipPrefixIds`, `ipCommunityIds`, and `ipExtendedCommunityIds`.
+- `And`: The policy matches any route that matches *all* the specified `ipPrefixIds`, `ipCommunityIds`, and `ipExtendedCommunityIds` properties.
-- **Or**: The policy matches any route that matches *any* of the `ipPrefixIds`, `ipCommunityIds`, and `ipExtendedCommunityIds`.
+- `Or`: The policy matches any route that matches *any* of the `ipPrefixIds`, `ipCommunityIds`, and `ipExtendedCommunityIds` properties.

 The `ipPrefixId`, `ipCommunityId`, and `ipExtendedCommunityId` properties are arrays of strings that reference the IP prefix, IP community, and IP extended community resources that define the match criteria for the route attributes.

 ### Action property

-The action property of a route policy statement defines the action to be taken when a route matches the policy:
+The `action` property of a route policy statement defines the action to be taken when a route matches the policy:

-- **Permit**: Permit the matching route and apply `ipCommunityProperties` to the route.
+- `Permit`: Permit the matching route and apply `ipCommunityProperties` to the route.
-- **Deny**: Deny the matching route and stop the evaluation of the route policy.
+- `Deny`: Deny the matching route and stop the evaluation of the route policy.
-- **Continue**: Apply `ipCommunityProperties` to the route and continue evaluating the route policy with the next statement.
+- `Continue`: Apply `ipCommunityProperties` to the route and continue evaluating the route policy with the next statement.

 ### ipCommunityProperties property

 The `ipCommunityProperties` property specifies how the policy affects the community values and extended community values of the route.

-It has a Set property and a Delete property.
-The Set property specifies the IP community and IP extended community resources to add or overwrite to the routes.
-The Delete property specifies the IP community and IP extended community resources to remove from the routes.
+It has a `set` property and a `delete` property.
+The `set` property specifies the IP community and IP extended community resources to add or overwrite to the routes.
+The `delete` property specifies the IP community and IP extended community resources to remove from the routes.